 Provincial credit ratings

-Credit ratings are an evaluation of a borrower’s ability to pay interest and to repay principal.
-British Columbia has one of the highest credit ratings among the Canadian provinces, reflecting its strong balance sheet and the depth and diversity of its economy.
+Credit ratings are an indication of a borrower’s ability to pay interest and to repay the principal balance, upon maturity, of its outstanding debt.

 B.C.’s credit rating affects the government’s borrowing costs and the investor’s rate of return since an investor will demand a higher interest rate on riskier, lower-rated securities.